atmacros — Macro processor for text files.

 any @macro()s expaned.
 For example, if the

-original file: "web/readme.txt
+original file: "web/readme.txt" had the

 following contents: